rachelphillips1/FinTech-Mod2-Challenge/loan_qualifier_app/README.md

 # Loan Qualifier App

-This application allows a user to determine at which banks, if any, their loan request may qualify based on their credit score, monthly debt, monthly income, desired loan amount, and home value.
+This is a command-line interface application which allows a user to determine at which banks, if any, their loan request may qualify based on their credit score, monthly debt, monthly income, desired loan amount, and home value.
 Any qualifying banks can be saved as a CSV file.

 ---

 ## Technologies

-Describe the technologies required to use your project such as programming languages, libraries, frameworks, and operating systems.
-Be sure to include the specific versions of any critical dependencies that you have used in the stable version of your project.
+Languages:
+* Python 3.7

+Packages:
+* Fire - For the command line interface, help page, and entry-point.
+* Questionary - For interactive user propmpts and dialogs.
+* CSV - To acess data from and write data to a csv file.
+* Path - To allow the user to specify the locations of csv files.

 ---

 ## Installation Guide

-In this section, you should include detailed installation notes containing code blocks and screenshots.
+Before runningg the application first install the followig dependencies.

+'''python
+pip install fire
+pip install questionary
+'''

 ---

 ## Usage

-This section should include screenshots, code blocks, or animations explaining how to use your project.
+To use the loan qualifier application, simply clone the repository and run the **app.py** file.
+You will be prompted to enter a path to the latest banking data, and then asked for your financial information.

+'''python
+python app.py
+'''

 ---

 ## Contributors

-In this section, list all the people who contribute to this project.
-You might want recruiters or potential collaborators to reach you, so include your contact email and, optionally, your LinkedIn or Twitter profile.
+This project was completed as part of the FinTech Bootcamp at UC Berkeley Extension.
+Code contributions were made by myself in addition to the code provided by the program.

 ---

 ## License

-When you share a project on a repository, especially a public one, it's important to choose the right license to specify what others can and can't with your source code and files.
-Use this section to include the license you want to use.
+MIT